Andy Murray's ex-psychologist on why tennis players choke

 Forzoni knows what he is talking about, having operated as the National Performance Psychologist with the Lawn Tennis Association between 2007-09.

-There, he worked with Andy Murray – who is to win Wimbledon in the latest tennis betting – Laura Robson, James Ward, and Jo Konta, who is available at in the odds.
+There, he worked with Andy Murray – who is to win Wimbledon in the latest tennis betting – Laura Robson, James Ward and Jo Konta.

 "You look into the ‘what-if’ scenarios.
 What if I miss?
 What if I play badly?
 What is someone going to say?"